 Ospreys have been nesting in the Trossachs since the 1970’s.
-Our live CCTV viewing at the David Marshall Lodge in the Queen Elizabeth Forest Park allows you to get up close to them.
+Our live CCTV viewing at the The Lodge in the Queen Elizabeth Forest Park allows you to get up close to them.

-Find out about our plans to give David Marshall Lodge and surrounding area a well deserved upgrade.
+Find out how we gave the previously named David Marshall Lodge and surrounding area a well deserved upgrade.

-Wildlife Watch offers live CCTV viewing of many different creatures that call the area surrounding the David Marshall Lodge home.
+Wildlife Watch offers live CCTV viewing of many different creatures that call the area surrounding The Lodge home.
 Between April and September our star attraction is ospreys.
 You might also be lucky enough to see red squirrels, buzzards, peregrine falcons and barn owls.

 Live images from the Red Squirrels

-Other things to do at David Marshall Lodge
+Other things to do at The Lodge Forest Visitor Centre

-As well as Wildlife Watch, David Marshall Lodge has a café, shop and the Go Ape! high wire course and throughout the year runs many events.
+As well as Wildlife Watch, The Lodge has a café, shop and the Go Ape! high wire course and throughout the year runs many events.